-Distribution And Development
+Distribution and Development

 Most of the world's people live in "developing" economies, as do most of the world's poor.
 The predominant means of economic development is economic growth.
 In this book Gary Fields asks to what extent and in what circumstances economic growth improves the material standard of living of a country's people.
 Most development economists agree that economic growth raises the incomes of people in all parts of the income distribution and lowers the poverty rate.
 At the same time, some groups lose out because of changes accompanying economic growth.
 Fields examines these beliefs, asking what variables should be measured to determine whether progress is being made and what policies and circumstances cause some countries to do better than others.
 He also shows how the same data can be interpreted to reach different, even conflicting, conclusions.
 Using both theoretical and empirical approaches, Fields defines and examines inequality, poverty, income mobility, and economic well-being.
 Finally, he considers various policies for broad-based growth.
 Copublished with the Russell Sage Foundation.

 Fields's combination of simple examples, basic theory, and empirical evidence provides a clear, comprehensive, and current account of how inequality, poverty, and growth interact in the course of development.
-After reading this book, no one will question that 'economic growth is essential to improving the economic well-being of a nation's people.'"
+After reading this book, no one will question that 'economic growth is essential to improving the economic well-being of a nation's people.'

 Director, The Global Development Network, The World Bank